 Once you understand your customers and know your unique selling proposition, it’s time to develop the creative elements you’ll use in your company’s brand.

 Creative elements are the look, feel, and voice of your brand.
-You’ll communicate them consistently across all marketing channels and it’s extremely important to get them right.
+You’ll communicate them consistently across all marketing channels, and it’s imperative to get them right.

-The key creative elements of your brand include:
+The critical, creative elements of your brand include:

 - The name of your company – A strong company name identifies your business, tells your customers and prospects something meaningful about your brand, and helps to differentiate your business from your competition.

-- Your company’s logo – Your company’s logo is the distillation of a brand into one single visual element.
-It acts as both the calling card and “avatar” for a brand and is one of the most important elements of a brand’s identity.
+- Your company’s logo – Your company’s logo is the distillation of a brand into one visual element.
+It acts as both the calling card and “avatar” for a brand and is one of the most important aspects of a brand’s identity.

 Color has a deep and often subconscious effect on our behavior.
 Color is often used to persuade or influence us.
 According to a study examining the effect of color on sales, 92.6% of people surveyed by the CCI: Institute for Color Research said that color was the most important factor when purchasing products.

-- Typography – The fonts you choose for your brand identity have an impact on how your brand is perceived.
-We examined how the type of font you use can affect customer perception in our guide Find Your Type.
+- Typography – The fonts you choose for your brand identity impact how your brand is perceived.
+We examined how font you use can affect customer perception in our guide Find Your Type.

-- Style guide – A style guide is a set of rules to follow any time a member of your organization wants to publish, present or promote content for your brand or use branding on marketing materials or the design for product packaging or package graphics.
+- Brand style guide – A style guide is a set of rules to follow whenever a member of your organization wants to publish, present or promote content for your brand or use branding on marketing materials or the design for product packaging or package graphics.

 - Personality – Brand identity may change and evolve as time and trends pass, but a brand’s personality mostly stays the same.
 Brand personalities typically include 3-5 key characteristics (like rebellious, empowering, and adventurous, for example).